scarych/aom/readme.md

 - `ctx` and` next` are typical values used by `koa`
 - `target` is a structure, pointing to the endpoint of the route
 - `cursor` is a structure pointing to the current point of the route
-- `routes` - a complete list of all routes with possible marker extensions

 Let's dwell on `cursor` and` target`, as they play an important role in organizing routes structures.